oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

   return response_create_media_workflow.data.id</copy>
 ```

-This creates a Media Workflow in the Media Flow product and ready for jobs to be submitted against this Workflow.
+The above creates a Media Workflow in the Media Flow product and is ready for jobs to be submitted against this workflow.

 4. Create Media Workflow Job